obender/karma-grunt-jasmin-jquery-underscore-requirejs-example/README.md

-Testing Require.js code with Karma
+Example setup with Karma, Grunt, Jasmine, Require.js, JQuery, Underscore
 ==================================

-To get Karma to run with [Require.js] we need two files:
+To get Grunt to run Karma to run with [Require.js] we need two files:

 * `karma.conf.js` &mdash; which configures Karma
 * `test-main.js` &mdash; which configures Require.js for the tests
+* `Gruntfile.js` &mdash; which configures Grunt to run the tests

 Let's say our app has a directory structure which looks something like
 this: